By Jeeves: Background

 In 1996, Lloyd Webber and Ayckbourn decided to revisit the show, jettisoning most of the score and the entire original book.
 Retitled By Jeeves (so as to dispel all previous associations with the original production), the character of Roderick Spode and his fascistic intentions were eliminated from the plot.
 The character list was whittled down from 22 to 10, and the original orchestrations also underwent a reduction to a small band.
-Only three songs from the original show remained lyrically intact: "Banjo Boy", "Half a Moment" and "Travel Hopefully", as well as the chorus for Code of the Woosters.
+Only four songs from the original show remained lyrically intact: "Banjo Boy", "Half a Moment", "Travel Hopefully", and "When Love Arrives", as well as the chorus for Code of the Woosters and a melody used in Wooster Will Entertain You.
 The other songs and musical interludes were mostly new or reworked compositions by Lloyd Webber.

 Productions

 By Jeeves re-opened on 1 May 1996 at the Stephen Joseph Theatre-in-the-round in Scarborough, North Yorkshire, an English seaside resort.
 Audience reaction was generally enthusiastic so the show moved on 2 July 1996 to London for a 12-week season at the fairly intimate Duke of York's Theatre.
 The show turned out to be more popular than first thought, and the run was extended to February 1997 with the show moved to The Lyric Theatre in Shaftesbury Avenue.

 Steven Pacey played Bertie Wooster and Malcolm Sinclair played his valet Jeeves.
 The Musical Director was Kate Young.
 The 1996 cast recording has an unusual format, taking a track between every song where Bertie and Jeeves humorously summarize the plot.
 Pacey was nominated for an Olivier Award for Best Actor in a Musical, and By Jeeves also received nominations for Outstanding New Production and Best Costume Designer.
 A radio version, performed by the original London cast, was broadcast on 14 December 1996 on BBC Radio 2.

-The show had its United States premiere on 12 November 1996, at the Goodspeed Opera House in Connecticut.
+The show had its United States premiere on 12 November 1996, at the Goodspeed Opera House in East Haddam Connecticut.
 U.S. actor John Scherer took the part of Bertie, and Richard Kline played Jeeves.
 Edward Keith Baker played Jeeves with Scherer as Bertie Wooster in the 1997 Geffen Playhouse production.

 A pre-Broadway staging of the musical was presented at Pittsburgh Public Theater's O'Reilly Theater in February 2001.
 It ran through 4 March 2001.
 John Scherer portrayed Bertie Wooster and British actor Martin Jarvis portrayed Jeeves.

 By Jeeves had a brief run on Broadway at the Helen Hayes Theater, from 28 October 2001 (in previews October 16) to 30 December 2001, for 73 performances.
 Directed by Ayckbourn, the cast featured Scherer (Bertie), James Kall (Gussie) and Martin Jarvis (Jeeves) (who received the Theatre World Award).

 In the 2011 production of the musical at the Landor Theatre in Clapham, London, Kevin Trainor played Bertie Wooster, with Paul M. Meston as Jeeves.

 The musical was produced in 2017 at the Old Laundry Theatre, Bowness-on-Windermere (UK), with Alan Ayckbourn as the director.
 Nadim Naaman portrayed Bertie Wooster and Bill Champion portrayed Jeeves.